Respiratory Aware Routing for Active Commuters: Pollution Risk Modelling

-\subsection * {B.4.
-Analytics - Recieved Deposition Dose} There are various models for calculating RDD, including deterministic and stochastic methods.
-For this study, a model outlined in \cite{PM_01} was used due to its relative simplicity, repeatability and low computational cost to facilitate real-time calculation.
-The PM2.5 mass-median diameter (MMD) for primary and secondary vehicle emissions at street level was estimated using data presented in the supplementary materials of \cite{PM_01}.
-The MMD of PM2.5 particles varies with environment, traffic distribution and time, however there is little data to support the development of a spatially-varying model and hence a constant value was used\cite{PM_B_01}.
+Various methods exist for calculating the deposition dose of particulates.
+For this study, a deterministic model outlined in \cite{PM_01} was used due to its low computational cost, which facilitated real-time calculation.
+The model estimates the proportion of particles inhaled per breath (IF, Equation \ref{eq:if}), then the proportion of those particles which are deposited in the lung (DF, Equation \ref{eq:df}).
+The PM2.5 mass-median diameter (MMD) for primary and secondary vehicle emissions at street level is approximated as constant and was estimated using data presented in \cite{PM_01}.

-\subsection * {B.5.
-Analytics - Optimisation Formulation} The aim of our algorithm is to minimise the total RDD across each route as in Equation \ref{opti:alg}.
-This is formalised as a shortest path problem over a weighted travel graph with edge weights corresponding to the cost function.
-This implementation facilitated the future expansion of the cost function to account for other factors such as journey time or calorific cost which may reflect the more complex interdependencies in commuters' priorities.